Hello friends! Today I will tell you what bugs eat Coral Bells and how to deal with them.

 - Use blue sticky traps to kill the adults.

-- Another way is to buy and use pirate bugs or ladybugs.
+- Another way is to buy and use ladybugs.
 These are natural enemies of thrips and will quickly destroy all their eggs.

-- A final method is to spray the leaves with a watery solution of neem oil.
+- A final method is to spray the leaves with a watery neem oil solution.

 Caterpillars

-And the last of the possible killers of heucheras are caterpillars.
-There are so many different insects whose caterpillars can chew on the leaves of this wonderful plant and there is no point in listing them here.
+The last possible killer of heucheras is caterpillars.
+There are so many different insects whose caterpillars can chew on the leaves of this wonderful plant that there is no point in listing them here.

-All you need to know is that the caterpillars eat the leaves along the edge or leave holes in the leaves.
-It is not always easy to spot these pests because many of them hide from birds under the leaves during the day.
-They only come out to eat at night.
+All you need to know is that the caterpillars eat the leaves along the edge or make holes in them.
+However, it is not always easy to spot these pests because many of them hide from birds under the leaves during the day and only come out to eat at night.

 Treatment:

 - If your heuchera’s leaves are damaged, inspect the entire bush thoroughly.
-Look under the underside of the leaves.
+Look at the underside of the leaves.
 If you find caterpillars, destroy them.

-- The second way is to mix half a gallon of water with a teaspoon of dish soap and 1 teaspoon of vegetable oil.
+- Mix half a gallon of water with a teaspoon of dish soap and one teaspoon of vegetable oil.
 Then add two or three crushed garlic cloves and mix everything thoroughly.
 Spray the plant with this solution.